Staff induction and development

 - Teachers have access to our strong and growing Professional Development Team (PDT).
 This is lead by Alyson Grindley, the Senior Deputy Headteacher who is in charge of ‘Teaching and Staff Development’.
 If you are a newly, recently, or overseas qualified teacher, this team will be instrumental in your long-term development to become an excellent teacher.
 If you are an experienced teacher this team will support you as you get to know what effective teaching looks like at St Mary’s.
 In all cases the team will support your long term development as identified through the NQT/Performance Appraisal process.

-- Performance Appraisal is under development at St Mary’s.
-The aim is that from September 2020 the focus is on ‘staff development’, rather than ‘results’.
-The intention is that you will work with your line-manager to identify which area of your practice you wish to develop (e.g. stretch and challenge for the more able, differentiation, marking and feedback, questioning…) and the school will support you doing this.
+- Performance Appraisal is different at St Mary’s – the focus is on ‘staff development’, rather than ‘results’.
+Through the process you will work with your line-manager to identify which area of your practice you wish to develop (e.g. stretch and challenge for the more able, differentiation, marking and feedback, questioning…) and the school will support you doing this.
 This may involve engagement with internal CPD sessions, external CPD sessions and support from the PDT.
-Success in performance appraisal, leading to movement up the MPS and UPS scales would be dependant on engagement with your own programme.
+Success in performance appraisal, leading to movement up the MPS and UPS scales would be dependent on engagement with your own programme.

-Changes to performance appraisal are at an early stage (January 2020) and so this part of the page will be updated whilst it is developed in preparation for the 2020/2021 cycle.
-The process of change will involve staff and governors, with the intention of achieving a process that is useful for staff, and driven by staff.
+The Performance Appraisal process is reviewed regularly and any change will involve staff and governors, with the intention of achieving a process that is useful for staff, and driven by staff.

 Get In Touch